divija8/divija8/README.md

 💻 An experienced Software Engineer & Front End Developer.

-🎓Currently pursuing Masters in Computer Science at Syracuse University ( May'25).
+🎓 Currently pursuing a Master's in Computer Science at Syracuse University (May '25).

 🔭 I’m currently working on Full-stack and ML Projects.

 🤝 Looking forward to teaming up on impactful projects!

 ## 💬 Connect with me